theironyard-indy/project-pitches-sept16/pitches/project-thoughts.md

 ## Audience

-My main demographic will users invested into the Twitter / Instagram ecosystems.
+My main demographic will be users invested into the Twitter / Instagram ecosystems.
 These two applications are popular with users between the ages of 18 and 29.